nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 #### Judging

-Participants will be judged using a combination of panel judging and peer voting as follows.
+Participants will be judged using a combination of panel judging and peer voting.
 A committee of three judges not involved in the organization of Cloud Hack will be recruited.

 __The responsibilities of the judges are to:__

-- Circulate in the Hack Room during informal activity time, and consider self-nominated projects for inclusion in the preliminary judging session scheduled for Wednesday PM.
+- Circulate in the Hack Room during informal activity time, and consider self-nominated projects for inclusion in the preliminary judging session scheduled for Wednesday evening.
-- Attend the preliminary pitches of hack projects Weds 1:30-3:00 at the north wall presentation space, and decide on 2-3 finalists in each category.
+- Attend the preliminary pitches of hack projects Wednesday 1:30-3:00pm at the north wall presentation space, and decide on 2-3 finalists in each category.

 __Criteria to be applied include:__

 - Scientific impact
-- Innovative use of cloud service
+- Innovative use of cloud services
 - Open availability of brain mapping tools, atlases, or datasets
 - Extent and diversity of data used

-__Preliminary judging session:__ Weds 1:30-3:00pm
+__Preliminary judging session:__ Wednesday 1:30-3:00pm

-- Judge-nominated projects pitch for 4 min (5 slides) and one min questions
+- Judge-nominated projects pitch for 4 minute (5 slides) and one minute questions
 - A maximum of 15 projects will be presented in this session
 - Judges select 2 per Challenge for final session on Thursday
 - Finalists may “pour it on” overnight

-__Final Presentations:__ Thurs 12:15-1:15pm
+__Final Presentations:__ Thursday 12:15-1:15pm

 - Final projects present for 10 min total (including any questions)
 - Winners selected by community voting (i.e., of those attending)

-__Reception__ – Thurs 1:15 -1:45
+__Reception__ – Thursday 1:15-1:45pm

 - Will follow final presentations, refreshments, votes tabulated and winners announced.